drewm27/speakerrankings/portable/speakers/Bose-SoundLink-Color-II.md

 share-description: "The Bose SoundLink Color II ranks #93 out of 131 total Medium Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Bose SoundLink Color II ranks [#93 out of 131 total Medium Size Portable Bluetooth Speakers](/portable/medium/#93-bose-soundlink-color-ii) for sound quality.
+The Bose SoundLink Color II ranks [#93 out of 131 total Medium Size Portable Bluetooth Speakers](/portable/medium/#93-bose-soundlink-color-ii-129) for sound quality.
 See [Top Recommended Speakers By Attribute](/#top-recommended-speakers-by-attribute) for all the top speaker suggestions.

-## #93 Bose SoundLink Color II
+## #93 Bose SoundLink Color II: $129
 - Negatives: Boosted bass on Color II.
 Not as deep of bass as other models.
 Lacking midrange detail.
 Rolled off treble
 - App: Yes (Bose Connect)
 - Aux Input: No